mats the damp bark with tiny leaves

 - Main Threats

 - None significant.
-This species is common and widespread in damp, shaded forests.
-Localised threats include forest clearance, removal of old trees, and climate change reducing forest floor humidity.
+Common and widespread in damp shaded forests.
+Localised threats include forest clearance removal of old trees and climate change.

 - Population

 - Not Threatened.
-Leafy liverwort is common on the bark of native trees, on rocks, and on damp soil in damp, shaded forests throughout New Zealand.
-It is a widespread species found in temperate regions around the world.
+Common on bark of native trees rocks and damp soil in damp shaded forests throughout New Zealand.
+Widespread in temperate regions.

 - Conservation Status